Šeškinė

-Šeškinė is a largely residential district although it is also home to the Akropolis Mall, one of the largest in Eastern Europe.
-The second largest sports facilities in Lithuania, the Siemens Arena and the Lietuvos Rytas Arena, are also located there.
-The only water park in Vilnius was opened on June 1, 2007 next to the Siemens Arena.
+Šeškinė is a largely residential district although it is also home to the Akropolis Mall.
+The only water park in Vilnius was opened on June 1, 2007, next to the Siemens Arena.

+Šeškinė is one of the most densely populated districts, having a density of 3,600/km².
+It's also one of the smallest, being the 6th smallest eldership in Vilnius.